soob-kim/FinfoMDS/README.md

 While lambda between 0.3 and 0.5 has typically yielded optimal results, it can be adjusted as long as it does not exceed 1.

-The 2D representation of the community dataset is returned as a matrix and can be visualized by typing:
+The `fmds()` function returns a two-column matrix representing the community dataset, which can be visualized by typing:

 ``` r
 plot(result, pch=microbiome$host)